 Wood is a natural insulator, providing protection from external weather conditions.
 They block UV rays and reduce solar heat gain.
 So, wood blinds are a great choice for energy efficiencies as they help reduce energy consumption and keep energy bills low.

 While they’re not a great choice for high humidity regions like bathrooms or kitchens, wood blinds are perfect for other spaces like the bedroom or living room.
 Consider opting for custom wood blind vanes in painted, rustic, or stained finishes for tailoring them to your home style.

 Deep Clean with Furniture Polish or Lemon Tree Oil

 On a regular basis, wood blinds can be simply dry dusted with a clean cloth.
 For a deep clean, use of water is to be avoided to prevent damage.
-Instead wood blinds can be cleaned with a soft cloth that is lightly sprayed with furniture polish or lemon oil.
+Instead, wood blinds can be cleaned with a soft cloth that is lightly sprayed with furniture polish or lemon oil.

-In case of badly soiled blinds, you can use mild detergent in tepid water on a clean cotton cloth.
+In case of badly soiled blinds, you can use a mild detergent in tepid water on a clean cotton cloth.
 But be sure to rinse with clear water and dry with a cotton cloth immediately as moisture can damage wood.

 Faux Wood Blinds for Wood-Like Appearance and Moisture Resistance

 If it looks and feels like real wood, can it be real wood?
 No…not really.
 Faux Wood blinds look just like real wood but are constructed from durable polymer materials as opposed to authentic wood.
 But don’t let that fool you into thinking that these lack the charm of real wood.
 It’s quite the contrary, in fact.
 They have the appearance of real wood.